-Researchers who would like to compete for an ERC Advanced Grant have from 21 May to 29 August 2019 to apply for the next round of funding.
-Visit our website for application details.
+Researchers who would like to compete for an ERC Advanced Grant have from 14 May to 26 August 2020 to apply for the next round of funding.
+More information about the funding and applications.

 The ERC Advanced Grants in brief:

-- Based on a simple approach: 1 researcher with his/her team, 1 host institution, 1 project, 1 selection criterion: scientific excellence.
+- Based on a simple approach: 1 researcher with her or his team, 1 host institution, 1 project, 1 selection criterion: scientific excellence.